 Applied research complements the basic research and offers immediate solutions and answers to a certain issue or question.
 The case study method and experimental research are the parts of applied research.

 Some key features of applied research are:

-These main types of research is further divided into the following types:
+These main types of the research study are further divided into three main types:

-Qualitative research is theory-based and it analyzes the quality of the text, as mentioned in the name.
-It is based on descriptions and it describes an issue by referring to previous studies, concepts, and ideas.
-It explains and investigates a certain question.
+Qualitative research is theory-based that analyzes the quality of the text, as mentioned in the name.
+It is based on descriptions and describes an issue by referring to previous studies, concepts, and ideas.
+Similarly, it further explains and investigates a certain question.

 Qualitative research largely depends on the researcher's experience and the questions used in the process.

 Types of qualitative research include the following methods: